agile-learning-institute/stage0/ECHO.md

 ```
 Where {Agent} is an Agent Name, {Action} is an Action name, and Arguments is a JSON parsable string that matches the actions arguments schema.
 Some commands do not require arguments, but the 3rd / is required.

 You can use ``/echo/get_agents/`` to get a list of agents and a description of their actions.
+The response will be a minified json string, but you should be able to ask the bot to Interpret that information for you.

 You can use the get_action action to get the arguments schema for an action, as well as for the reply the agent will give.
 For example:
 ```